arichtman/nix/README.md

 - Swap my user to a lower privilege one on Proxmox and OPNsense
 - See about more modern watchdog options - apparently this one is ancient 32 bit PCI
 - Debug watchdog not stopping on control node reboot.
-- Either stabilize or hardware watchdog Topton N100
+- Either fix hardware watchdog Topton N100 or add a physical something
 - Work out watchdog on OPNsense/BSD
 - Set up OpenAMT for out-of-band management.
 - See about TFTP on IPv6.